maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 The *views* folder is where most of the action takes place and can be further subdivided into of the *layout* and *shared* folders, which as you will soon discover are home to the majority of your foundation front end code.

-The heart of this view framework is referred to as the layout template: *application.html.haml* by default.
-Most view code from other parts of an application pass through and become framed by *application.html.haml* before being served and rendered by browsers.
+The heart of this view framework is *application.html.haml*.
+Most view code from other parts of an application pass through and become framed by *application.html.haml* before being served to browsers.

 The Code
 --------

-Our starter code is an implementation of [HTML5 Boilerplate][] code (v 4.0.1) in haml and arranged for a Rails project.

-In coding copy and learn from the best, improve, then give back.
-I find that the best place to reference when building front end view templates is HTML5 Boilerplate.
-This resource is an ongoing collaboration between expert front end developers and the community.

-To better understand HTML5 Boilerplate as it applies to Rails, the following article is helpful:

-- [Guide to HTML5 Boilerplate for Rails Developers][H5BP for Rails]
+To help you along I will provide links to [starter code][] we will use or reference throughout this book.
+Feel free to use this code for your own projects.

-Structurally in a Rails application, our [starter code][] files and folders fall into place as follows:
+Structurally in a Rails application, our starter code files and folders fall into place as follows:

 app<br>
 |-- assets<br>